 \subsection{Experiment with fixed local features}

-In this subsection, we evaluated our methods on image recognition datasets using pretrained CNN local features.
-Note that we fixed the local features to compare only the performance of coding methods, and thus the overall scores are lower than the existing end-to-end methods.
+In this subsection, our methods are evaluated on image recognition datasets using pretrained CNN local features.
+Note that the local features were fixed to compare only the performance of coding methods; thus, the overall scores are lower than those of the existing end-to-end methods.

-We evaluated the methods on the Flickr Material Dataset (FMD) \cite{sharan2013recognizing}, describable texture datasets (DTD) \cite{cimpoi2014describing}, UIUC material dataset (UIUC) \cite{liao2013non}, Caltech-UCSD Birds (CUB) \cite{welinder2010caltech}) and Stanford Cars (Cars) \cite{krause20133d}.
-FMD contains 10 material categories with 1,000 images.
-DTD contains 47 texture categories with 5,640 images.
-UIUC contains 18 categories with 216 images.
-CUB contains 200 bird categories with 11,788 images.
-Cars consists of 196 car categories with 16,185 images.
-We used the given train-test splits for DTD, CUB, and Cars, and randomly split 10 times such that the sizes of the training and testing data are the same for each category for the FMD and UIUC.
+These methods were evaluated using the Flickr Material Dataset (FMD) \citep{sharan2013recognizing}, describable texture datasets (DTD) \citep{cimpoi2014describing}, UIUC material dataset (UIUC) \citep{liao2013non}, Caltech-UCSD Birds (CUB) \citep{welinder2010caltech}) and Stanford Cars (Cars) \citep{krause20133d}.
+FMD contains 10 material categories with 1,000 images; DTD contains 47 texture categories with 5,640 images; UIUC contains 18 categories with 216 images; CUB contains 200 bird categories with 11,788 images; and Cars consists of 196 car categories with 16,185 images.
+We used given training test splits for DTD, CUB, and Cars.
+We randomly split 10 times such that the sizes of the training and testing data would be the same for each category for FMD and UIUC.